CV

 the materialization of nonhuman and human objects onscreen and beyond.

 Distinguished Thesis Award.
+(Media Studies.
+The New School)

 Supervisor: Professor Lana Lin; Second Reader: Professor Fabiola Hanna.